C4Q/AC3.2-U6-UPic/README.md

 ### Animations

-The first priority is to match the designs as closely as possible.
-Additionally, the app uses animations to enhance user experience and add polish.
+The app uses animations to enhance user experience and add polish.
 We consulted with a UI/UX firm and they recommend (and so we require):

 * at least one ```UIDynamicAnimator```